 Group companies report annually on their supplier assessments in the annual procurement scorecard.
 By 2020, we target to have 80% of high-risk suppliers assessed, and 100% of high risk active suppliers assessed with consequence management in place and top sub-suppliers with high risk identified and assessed.

-ALL high-risk companies to have collective action initiatives by 2030 of high-risk suppliers and top sub-suppliers to be assessed by 2030
+100% of high-risk suppliers and top sub-suppliers to be assessed by 2030

 See the performance table on page 39.